Skip to content

 """

-if resource_name in self.patterns:
+if resource_name in self.file_patterns:

-return self.patterns[resource_name].get_resource_type()
+return self.file_patterns[resource_name].get_resource_type()

 return None